aws-samples/non-profit-blockchain/ngo-events/README.md

 ~/non-profit-blockchain/ngo-events/scripts/deployListener.sh
 ```

 We now have set up a listener that is putting every blockchain event onto SQS.
-This allows us to handle these events with a Lambda function and invoke virtually any other AWS service.
+This allows us to handle these events with a Lambda function and invoke other AWS services.

 For example, you could write this data into DynamoDB and S3 to deliver faster query times and drive Amazon Quicksight dashboards.
 In this workshop, we'll use SNS to send an SMS notifying the recipient of the new donation.